wavemaker/docs/learn/how-tos/wavemaker-application-deployment-jboss.md

 ---
 title: "WaveMaker Application deployment to JBoss"
 id: ""
+sidebar_label: "JBoss - WildFly"
+---
+Learn how to deploy your WaveMaker app to JBoss server.

 ---

 WaveMaker Apps can be exported as a WAR file.
 This generated file can be deployed to any standard Java Web Server running on JDK 1.8.
 This section walks through the steps to deploy WaveMaker app to **JBoss - WildFly**.
 You can know more about [Deployment to Web Server](/learn/app-development/deployment/deployment-web-server/) from here.